n.paradoxa: international feminist art journal launches new MOOC

 ‘Feminist Art Manifestos’ offers 6 lessons on artists/authors of manifestos as a means to study feminism and contemporary art as a trans-national phenomenon.

-This course is based upon Feminist-Art-Manifestos: an Anthology, edited by Katy Deepwell, (KT press, 2014).
-A free copy of this ebook is included in the course.
+This course is based upon 50 Feminist Art Manifestos, edited by Katy Deepwell, (KT press, 2022).
+A free copy of this as an ebook is included in the course.

 Anyone wishing to enrol is advised to undertake and complete the basic course of 10 free lessons first to understand the structure of the MOOC and the style of learning.